Atlas Mountain Dog

 Official measurements, coat, and temperament

-- Coat: Dense, semi-long, and weather-resistant.
+- Coat: Dense, semi-long, and weather-resistant, providing protection against extreme temperatures.

 Breed Trivia